 In Op-Ed, 10 Ex-Defense Secretaries Say Military Has No Role In Election Dispute

-The U.S. presidential election, and the time for questioning its results, is over, all 10 living former secretaries of defense wrote in a forceful op-ed published on Sunday.
+The U.S. presidential election, and the time for questioning its results, are over, all 10 living former secretaries of defense wrote in a forceful op-ed published on Sunday.

 "Our elections have occurred.
 Recounts and audits have been conducted.
 Appropriate challenges have been addressed by the courts.
 Governors have certified the results.
-And the electoral college has voted," the ten men from both Republican and Democratic administrations, wrote.
+And the electoral college has voted," the 10 men from both Republican and Democratic administrations wrote.

 "The time for questioning the results has passed; the time for the formal counting of the electoral college votes, as prescribed in the Constitution and statute, has arrived," they said.

 The bipartisan group of leaders published the letter in The Washington Post as President Trump continues to deny his election loss to President-elect Joe Biden.
-On Saturday, Trump even pressured Georgia Secretary of State Brad Raffensperger to "find" votes to overturn his defeat during a one-hour phone call Saturday.
+On Saturday, during a one-hour phone call, Trump even pressured Georgia Secretary of State Brad Raffensperger to "find" votes to overturn his defeat.

-Two Pentagon heads who served under Trump — Jim Mattis and Mark Esper — also signed the piece.
+Two Pentagon heads who served under Trump — Jim Mattis and Mark Esper — also signed it.
 Trump removed Esper in November as part of a major shakeup at the Department of Defense.

 The op-ed comes as some Republican lawmakers in Congress plan this week to formally object to the certification of the Nov.
 3 presidential election results.

-The ten signatories made it clear that any effort to involve U.S. armed forces in resolving election disputes would take the country "into dangerous, unlawful and unconstitutional territory."
+The 10 signatories made it clear that any effort to involve U.S. armed forces in resolving election disputes would take the country "into dangerous, unlawful and unconstitutional territory."

 They wrote, "Civilian and military officials who direct or carry out such measures would be accountable, including potentially facing criminal penalties, for the grave consequences of their actions on our republic."